4y8/netlist-simulator/README.md

 # Netlist Simulator
 ## Presentation
-A small transpiler from netlist to C.
+A small transpiler from netlist to
+C. [Here](https://github.com/4y8/netlist-simulator) is a link to the github repository.

 To build run :
 ```